Shubham0442/reachhub-assignment/README.md

 - [frontend](https://reach-hub-assignment.vercel.app/)
 - [backend](https://reachhub-server.onrender.com)

-### Note: As server is feployed on free hosing service it may takes 1-2 minutes on first request (for login or signup)
+### Note: As server is deployed on free hosing service it may takes 1-2 minutes on first request (for login or signup)